Squared Dehn twists and deformed symplectic invariants: Bulk deformations

 Our goal in this section is to construct the bulk deformed Fukaya category and bulk deformed symplectic cohomology of a Liouville domain.
 In this setting we can give a direct treatment of transversality via Hamiltonian perturbations, following Seidel's approach in \cite{seidelbook}.
 Although much of our discussion is likely well-known or expected by experts, we hope to complement the existing literature and give a self-contained treatment.

 \sss

-\textbf{Coefficients.} In the context of bulk deformations we will always work over a graded ring of the form $\KL := \KL_0[\hbar,\hbar^{-1}]$, where $\KL_0$ is a field of characteristic zero and $\hbar$ is a formal variable of degree $2-l$.
+\textbf{Coefficients.} We assume that the codimension $l$ of $\mho$ is greater than two and {\em even} (see however Remark~\ref{rmk:parity}), and we work over a graded ring of the form $\KL := \KL_0[\hbar,\hbar^{-1}]$, where $\KL_0$ is a field of characteristic zero and $\hbar$ is a formal variable of degree $2-l$.
 The characteristic assumption is needed because fractional coefficients will appear.
 The fact that $\hbar$ has nonzero degree will allow us to compensate for index shifts caused by extra point constraints and thereby produce a $\Z$ grading.
-However, we point out that the presence of an element of nonzero degree precludes $\KL$ from being a field.
+Note that the presence of an element of nonzero degree precludes $\KL$ from being a field.

-\begin{remark} For our applications we only need to consider the case that $l$ is even.
-However, if $l$ is odd, one should take $\KL$ to be the free {\em graded commutative} ring generated by $\hbar,\hbar^{-1}$, which means that $\hbar^2 = 0$.
-With this in mind the rest of the story is essentially the same. \end{remark} \begin{remark} The maps we will write down are a priori infinite power series in $\hbar$, suggesting that we should complete $\KL$ with respect to $\hbar$.
+\begin{remark} For our main geometric applications we only consider the case that $l$ is even, and we will need $\hbar$ to be invertible (c.f. the proof of Proposition~\ref{prop:quasi-isomorphism criterion bulk deformed}).
+However, for the general construction of bulked deformed invariants in this section we can equally well allow $l$ to be odd, and take $\KL$ to be any graded commutative ring having an element $\hbar$ of degree $2-l$.
+The main difference in this case is the behavior of signs, hence the graded commutativity assumption, which necessitates the relation $\hbar^2 = 0$.
+In particular, note that having both $l$ odd and $\hbar$ invertible are incompatible if $\KL_0$ is a nontrivial field, since then $1 = \hbar \hbar^{-1}\hbar\hbar^{-1} = -\hbar^2 \hbar^{-2} = 0$. \end{remark} \begin{remark} The maps we will write down are a priori infinite power series in $\hbar$, suggesting that we should complete $\KL$ with respect to $\hbar$.
 However, all but finitely many of these terms will be forced to vanish for degree reasons. \end{remark}